 A pending bank account charge means that you have withdrawn funds, written a check that has been processed or used a debit card to make a purchase against your checking account.
-Typically, basic transactions are processed overnight, reports the Department of the Treasury website.
+Typically, basic transactions are processed overnight.
 This means that a transaction is normally pending for about one day.
 However, some banks have a cut-off time, after which the transaction is treated as if it occurred the next business day.

 How It Works